Johns Hopkins UniversityEST. 1876

 Alice Mandell was trained in the study of the Hebrew Bible and Northwest Semitics by UCLA’s Department of Near Eastern Languages and Cultures.
 From 2016–2018, Alice was an Assistant Professor in the Department of Classical and Ancient Near Eastern Studies at the University of Wisconsin–Madison.

-In 2018, Alice joined the NES department at Johns Hopkins University, where she is currently an Assistant Professor and the William Foxwell Albright Chair of Biblical and Ancient Near Eastern Studies.
+In 2018, Alice joined the NES Department at Johns Hopkins University, where she is currently an Assistant Professor and the William Foxwell Albright Chair of Biblical and Ancient Near Eastern Studies.
 She is also a member of JHU's Jewish Studies program.
-As JHU, Alice teaches courses in biblical literature, Northwest Semitics, the history and religion of the ancient Levant.
+At JHU, Alice teaches courses in biblical literature, Northwest Semitics, and the history and religion of the ancient Levant.
 She also teaches and researches sociolinguistic approaches to the study of writing.

 Alice's research focuses on ancient Levantine scripts, written languages, and texts, spanning the second and first millennia BCE.
-Alice’s book Cuneiform Culture and the Ancestors of Hebrew is forthcoming in Seth Sanders’ series for Routledge: The Ancient Word: New Discoveries in Religion and Language from the Biblical and the Near Eastern World.
-This work analyses scribal practices in the Canaanite Amarna Letters using sociolinguistic theory and the multimodality perspective.
-The book offers a critical apparatus of a selection of the Canaanite Amarna Letters, including an in-depth discussion of the scribe's visual, material, linguistic, and rhetorical strategies to communicate to Egypt on behalf of Levantine elites.
-Cuneiform Culture argues against a prevalent view in scholarship that Canaanite cuneiform scribes were impoverished scribes and/or ineffectual communicators with the Egyptian court.
-Rather, Cuneiform Culture ascribes agency and ingenuity to the scribes behind the Canaanite Letters.
-The book demonstrates that the Canaanite Letters are sociolinguistically and rhetorically complex, and that they were designed by scribes for scribes.
+Alice’s book, Canaanite Scribal Creativity and the Making of Cuneiform Culture in the Amarna Age (The Ancient World Series, edited by Seth L. Sanders [London: Routledge, 2026]), analyzes scribal practices in the Canaanite Amarna Letters using sociolinguistic theory and the multimodality perspective.
+Canaanite Scribal Creativity offers a critical apparatus of a selection of the Canaanite Amarna Letters, including an in-depth discussion of the scribe's visual, material, linguistic, and rhetorical strategies to communicate to Egypt on behalf of Levantine elites.
+This work argues against a prevalent view in scholarship that Canaanite cuneiform scribes were impoverished scribes and/or ineffectual communicators with the Egyptian court.
+Rather, Canaanite Scribal Creativity ascribes agency and ingenuity to the scribes behind the letters.
+It demonstrates that the Canaanite Letters are sociolinguistically and rhetorically complex works that were crafted by scribes for scribes.
+This book is available in print and open access (thanks to a Johns Hopkins University Libraries Open Monograph Initiative [JHLOMI] Open Access Award).

 In addition, Alice has several ongoing writing projects that extend to the use of writing in the southern Levant in contexts of ritual and performance.
 She is working with Jeremy D. Smoak (UCLA) on two books that apply theoretical approaches from the study of religion in the Iron Age Levant.
 The first book, Inscribing the Spaces of the Dead in Ancient Judah: An Introduction to Writing and Ritual Space, considers the multimodality and socio-spatial setting of tomb texts.
 They are also working on a book that will introduce a more general audience to recent work on materiality and spatial theory in the study of Israelite religion.
 Once these works are all in press, she will complete a commentary on 1–2 Kings for Cambridge.